-Do I have to use up all leave before I receive an income protection payment?
+Do I have to use up all my leave before I receive an income protection payment?

-No you don’t however if you are receiving sick leave entitlements from your employer while you are on Income Protection claim, this may reduce the amount of the Income Protection benefit you will be paid for the applicable month.
+No you don’t.
+However, if you are receiving sick leave entitlements from your employer while you are on an Income Protection claim, this may reduce the amount of the Income Protection benefit you will be paid for the applicable month.

 What happens if I go back to work part-time?

-If you’re able to return to work part-time, and not earning more than your usual income, then you will be entitled to a partial disability benefit.
-Our insurer, TAL, will be in touch with your regarding the ongoing requirements of the claim for partial disability and will support your return to work where possible.
+If you’re able to return to work part-time, and not earning more than your usual income, then you may be entitled to a partial disability benefit.
+Our insurer, TAL, will be in touch with you regarding the ongoing requirements of the claim for partial disability and will support your return to work where possible.

-Am I required to do anything further once I've started receiving Income Protection payments?
+Am I required to do anything further once I start receiving Income Protection payments?

-The Income Protection assessment will be ongoing for the duration of your benefit period.
-Therefore, you may be required to provide ongoing monthly progress claim forms to TAL, completed by yourself and your doctor outlining the status of your claimed condition for the month and any other information required to assess your claim, such as financial information.
+The income protection assessment is ongoing for the duration of your income protection benefit period.
+As a result, you may be required to provide ongoing monthly progress claim forms to TAL to be completed by you and your doctor outlining the status of your claimed condition for the month and any other information required to assess your claim, such as financial information.

 TAL will contact you directly regarding the ongoing requirements of the claim and will also provide you with initiatives to support your return to health where possible.

 What if I’m not happy with the review process or the outcome of my TPD, Income Protection or Terminal Illness claim?